![]() |

 be interesting and informative.

-WHAT FOLLOWS HERE, IN THIS FEATURE, IS A LISTING OF PARTICULAR BIRD SPECIES,
+FOLLOWING HERE, IN THIS FEATURE, IS A LISTING OF PARTICULAR BIRD SPECIES,

 GROUPS OF BIRDS, AND SOME OTHER WILDLIFE, NOTING AS REFERENCE RELATED WRITINGS